FernandoCarazoMelo/jupyter-notebook-translator/README.md

 [![GitHub stars](https://img.shields.io/github/stars/fernandocarazomelo/jupyter-notebook-translator.svg?style=social&label=Star)](https://github.com/fernandocarazomelo/jupyter-notebook-translator)

-Easily translate your Jupyter Notebooks from English to Spanish with this powerful tool.
-Designed for data scientists, researchers, and educators who want to make their work accessible to a Spanish-speaking audience.
+Easily translate your Jupyter Notebooks from English or any other language to any language with this powerful tool.
+Designed for data scientists, researchers, and educators who want to make their work accessible to a native-speaking audience.

+For details refer to the [py-googletrans API Documentation](https://py-googletrans.readthedocs.io/en/latest/).
+See available languages at the end of this README.

 ## Features